-The following investments are included in "#2 Other": Sovereign debt, liquidity (excluding uninvested cash), the share of UCIs not in alignment, forward contracts (derivatives) traded on regulated markets or over the counter as hedging and/or exposure, repurchase agreements for cash management and revenue optimisation and Fund performance.
+The following investments are included in "#2 Other": sovereign debt (excluding green), securities without an ESG rating or securities with no carbon intensity indicator, liquid funds (excluding uninvested cash), the proportion of unaligned UCIs, futures (derivatives) traded on regulated markets or OTC for hedging and/or exposure purposes, and reverse repurchase agreements for cash management and optimisation of fund income and performance.

-Information on the list of asset classes and financial instruments used and their use can be found in this prospectus under "Description of asset classes and financial instruments in which the UCITS intends to invest".
+Information on the list of asset classes and financial instruments used and their use can be found in this prospectus under the heading "Description of the asset classes and financial instruments in which the UCITS intends to invest".

-The minimum environmental or social guarantees are not systematically applied.
+Minimum environmental or social safeguards are not systematically applied.